MarcoReidelbach/MaRDMO-Questionnaire/README.md

 - Is a publication of the input data set necessary?<br>
 - Is an archiving of the input data set necessary?<br>

-Output data<br>
-- Select an appropriate output data set from Wikidata or MaRDI KG!<br>
-- Provide a name for the output data set.<br>
-- Provide an appropriate reference.<br>
-- Provide the size of the output data set.<br>
-- Provide the data structure of the output data set.<br>
-- Provide the representation format of the output data set.<br>
-- Provide the exchange format of the output data set.<br>
-- Is the output data set binary or text?<br>
-- Is the format of the output data set proprietary?<br>
-- Is a publication of the output data set necessary?<br>
-- Is an archiving of the output data set necessary?<br>

 Methods<br>
 - Select an appropriate method from Wikidata or MaRDI KG!<br>
 - Provide a name for the method.<br>